-- 1. Definition.
-The College bans the use of all tobacco products in all student residence halls (including Greek houses), nonresidential buildings, spectator seating in outdoor athletic facilities, and college-owned vehicles.
-In addition, electronic cigarettes or vaping products (regardless if they have tobacco in them) are also banned from use in all buildings on campus. - 2.
+- Definition.
+The College bans the use of all tobacco products in all student residence halls (including Greek houses).
+The possession and use of electronic cigarettes and vaping products in all student residence halls (including Greek houses) is strictly prohibited.
+The use of all tobacco products, electronic cigarettes, or vaping products in nonresidential buildings, spectator seating in outdoor athletic facilities, and college-owned vehicles is also prohibited. - 2.
 Scope.
 This policy applies to all students, staff, faculty, visitors, vendors, and guests equally.
 Signs noting college policy will be displayed in all buildings.
 The College also will place containers at all entrances to buildings and other structures so that tobacco-product users can discard those products before entering any building.
 Tobacco users should refrain from standing next to entrances and windows when smoking. - 3.
 Education.
 The College's counseling and wellness office will have the responsibility of providing the college community with educational information regarding the use of tobacco products. - 4.
 Sale of Tobacco Products.
 Tobacco products and electronic cigarettes will not be sold on campus.